6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Contact Travis County High Asset Divorce Lawyers

 Protecting your separate property and business in a high asset divorce can be challenging.
 You must know the ins and outs of the Texas legal system to retain property rights during the dissolution of marriage.
 A lawyer can become your legal representative and advocate inside and outside the court.
 You can ask them for personal guidance and a result-orientated action plan on proceeding in a contentious divorce.
-If you need more advice, dial 512-610-6199 to contact Travis County high asset divorce attorneys from Powers and Kerr, PLLC to book a consultation.
+If you need more advice, dial 512-610-6199 to contact Travis County high asset divorce attorneys from Powers Kerr & Rashidi, PLLC to book a consultation.

 Source